egregors/teamcity-docker-compose/README.md

 ## Configuration

-All you need to do it is just to set few ENV variables in the `example.env` file.
+All you need is to set a few ENV variables in the `example.env` file.

 Set your Postgres username and password in `env.example`